 As a newcomer in the world of esports betting, it can feel difficult to keep up with all the potential questions.
-We’ve briefly discussed before how appealing some welcome offers and deposit bonuses many gambling sites use to attract new customers can be.
-They promise 50$ for “free”, right?
-Remember: there’s no such thing as a free lunch!
+We’ve briefly discussed before how appealing some welcome offers and deposit bonuses many gambling sites use to attract new customers can be, and we’re going to provide you with the tools and knowledge required to correctly choose between the bonuses that are worth signing up for and the ones that aren’t.
+When a site throws you a nice welcome offer – something like ‘’$50 for FREE” – you need to remember there’s no such thing as a free lunch!
 It’s important to do your research and determine how much a bonus is actually worth before giving away your hard-earned money and valuable user data to a site.

 Every bonus offer you see on the internet will either have terms and conditions associated with it or some seriously small text explaining the rules.
 You must read the fine print to best understand the value of the bonus.
 These rules will typically outline the amount you need to bet in order to get your funds (called rollover or turnover), as well as the rules regarding how and when you will be able to withdraw the funds.